The Council

 Council Structure and Committees

-The Town Clerk, recently retitled Executive Officer, is the Proper Officer of the Council, a statutory role, and the Responsible Financial Officer, also legally required.
-The Clerk's overall responsibility is to carry out the policy decisions of the Council, to ensure business runs smoothly and efficiently, and in accordance with the law.
+The Executive Officer (formerly Town Clerk) is the Proper Officer of the Council, a statutory role.
+They carry out the Council's policy decisions, ensure business runs smoothly and lawfully, and act as the Responsible Financial Officer.

 Business Chair